Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 In order to run an app in a container, you must first "containerize" or "Dockerize" the app by placing it in a Docker container image.
 Then you deploy the image to a container registry and create a container from that image.

 In this lesson, you will create an [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) to host container images in Azure.
 You will write the containerized app and in it use Scikit-learn to load the machine-learning model you built in the previous lesson and [Flask](http://flask.pocoo.org/) to implement a REST endpoint for calling the model.
 Then you will use the [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/) to build a container image and push it to the Azure Container Registry.
-One of the benefits of using the Cloud Shell for these tasks is that you don't have to install Docker on your computer.

 ## Deploy an Azure Container Registry